Do You Qualify for Weight Loss Surgery?

 What it is: Gastric banding is a type of restrictive weight loss surgery.

 How it works: The surgeon uses an inflatable band to squeeze the stomach into two sections: a smaller upper pouch and a larger lower section.
 The two sections remain connected by a very small channel, which slows down the emptying of the upper pouch.
 Most people can only eat a half-cup to 1 cup of food before feeling too full or sick.
 The food also needs to be soft or well-chewed.

 Pros: This operation is simpler to do and safer than gastric bypass and other operations.
 You get a smaller scar, recovery is usually faster, and you can have surgery to remove the band.

 You can also get the band adjusted in a doctor's office.
 To tighten the band and further restrict your stomach size, the doctor injects more saline solution into the band.
 To loosen it, the doctor uses a needle to remove liquid from the band.

-Cons: People who get gastric banding often have less dramatic weight loss than those who get other surgeries.
+Cons: People who get gastric banding often have less dramatic and slower weight loss than those who get other surgeries.
 They may also be more likely to regain some of the weight over the years.

 Gastric Bypass Surgery (Roux-en-Y Gastric Bypass)